Cultured Guru Logo

 Should You Peel Carrots to Make Braised Carrots?

-Peeling carrots is a shared kitchen practice, but is it always necessary?
+Peeling carrots is often recommended, but is it always necessary?
 For this recipe, it is up to you!
 I grow many carrots and prefer to leave the skin on when braising.

 Pros of Peeling Carrots